prachics/ConvoMate-frontend-/readme.md

-# Realtime Chat Application (MERN Stack Backend)
+# Realtime Chat Application (MERN Stack Frontend)

 ### Introduction
-This repository contains the Backend for a Realtime Chat Application built using the MERN stack.
+This repository contains the Frontend for a Realtime Chat Application built using the MERN stack.
 The app features real-time communication, private and group chats, and other modern messaging functionalities.

 ### Feature
 - JWT Authentication-Secure user authentication using JSON Web Tokens.